odgerey/scheduler/README.md

 # Interview Scheduler
 This project introduces REACT as well as the Jest Test Framework.It is a single page app and was developed incrementally using Storybook as a tool.
 Full testing has been completed throughout the project phases, first with static testing (ESlint), unit testing (Building hooks), integration testing, and end-to-end testing with Cypress.
 Core functionalities work.

-There are no known bugs at this time.
+## Known issues and project debugging
+There were significant version clashes throughout the project, including reaching maximum browsing memory and javascript heap memory which made the whole project crash on Day 5 while working on hooks.
+A previous commit was used to roll back on by creating a separate tree (temp) using my_repo.
+The amount of commits are inaccurate as at least 28 commits were done prior to the project crash.
+The project was debugged and completed on the temp branch.
+Git rebase was used to merge the files to master safely.
+The my_repo folder and temp branch were kept out of safekeeping in the eventuality that any bugs remain unresolved and irreparable.

 ## Final Product